 The Coloring Book is a digital application developed especially for linguistic research on language comprehension.
 Participants hear a sentence and are being asked to color a specific part of the coloring page.
 Their actions implicitly reveal their linguistic competence.

-- it is more natural: a common and normal setting
+- it is more natural: playing a digital game is a common and normal setting for children this age.

 - it is automatic: participants assign the first intuitive interpretation that comes to their mind, without comparing options or considering alternatives.

-- it can be used with various target-groups: the same test can be used with children (coloring game) and adults (presented as a memory test)
+- it can be used with target groups of various age: the same test can be used with children (coloring game) and adults (presented as a memory test).